testfairy/docs/docs/03_Android/02_Hiding_views_from_video.md

 ### Syntax

-To hide a view from video, all you need to do is :
+To hide a view from video, all you need to do is this :

 **`TestFairy.hideView(Integer.valueOf(R.id.my_view));`**
+or
 **`TestFairy.hideView(View myView);`**

 Replace *R.id.my_view* with the identifier of the view you wish to hide.
 Please review the full example below.